Leverage NPM for repetitive frontend development

 What's the alternative?
 Separate common components or code out of your projects and centralize it in to separate, well organized GIT repositories.
 Then publish your newly created projects on NPM so that you can install them via a simple command:

 You could create 1 project for all your front end code, that works but consider creating a new package for each new common component you can easily install just what you need for each project.

 Publishing to NPM

-Note that you can publish your code to NPM for free, but it will be publically available and anyone can download and install your components.
+Note that you can publish your code to NPM for free, but it will be publicly available and anyone can download and install your components.
 If this is an issue for you, consider paying for an NPM private account where you can still leverage the ease of installing NPM packages but keeps your code private just for you.
-If you are publishing publically, ensure you have included a license that frees you of any responsibility for the code use.
+If you are publishing publicly, ensure you have included a license that frees you from any responsibility for the code use.
 If you need help choosing a license: choosealicense.com can help.

 NPM makes this really easy to publish, first head over to www.npmjs.com and create a new account.
 Choose a relevant and easy to type username as this will be used to namespace your projects and you'll be typing it often enough.